shofiqtest/shofiqtest/README.md

 Here is some info about me:

-- 💬 I am a person who is positive about every aspect of life.
-There are many things I like to do, to see, and to experience.
-      I like to think, I like to dream; I like to talk and discuss about all kinds of topics with people.
+- 💬 I am a dedicated Software Engineer with experience in embedded systems and software design, specializing in C++ programming for embedded environments.
+I am deeply passionate about applying my expertise to cutting-edge domains, such as 5G/6G O-RAN software development, image processing, and robotics.
+I have garnered valuable experience working with industry leaders like Nokia, with a focus on system-level optimization in real-time embedded settings.
+What differentiates me is my unique background that integrates knowledge from computer science, electrical engineering, and the biomedical field.
+This enables me to effectively bridge the gap between software and hardware.
+I am eager to bring my skills to your software team and contribute to our collective mission of advancing software innovation for the future.
-- ⚡ I love to study: Operating System, Software Designing and Development .
+- ⚡ I love to study: Operating Systems, Software design, and Development.

 ### 📫 How to reach me:
    [<img src="https://img.icons8.com/color/48/000000/linkedin.png" width="3.5%"/>](https://www.linkedin.com/in/mdshofiqul/)